 Alternative 1 - If selected, Hess would not be authorized to undertake the proposed activities.
 If the proposed activities are not undertaken, they would not cause activity-specific routine or accidental impacts.
 Activities related to other existing leases, authorizations, and permits associated with the overall OCS activities would not increase.
-The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas exploration and development activities as described in the 2017-2022 GOM Multisale EIS and 2018 GOM Supplemental EIS, and routine and accidental impacts would continue to occur elsewhere in the GOM.
-However, these activities on these lease blocks would not occur.
+The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas exploration and development activities as described in the 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, and GOM Lease Sales 259 and 261 Supplemental EIS, and routine and accidental impacts would continue to occur elsewhere in the GOM.
+However, these activities on this lease block would not occur.